zled/sql-docs.it-it/docs/reporting-services/report-design/align-the-data-in-a-chart-in-a-table-or-matrix-report-builder-and-ssrs.md

 ---
-title: Allineamento dei dati in un grafico in una tabella o matrice (Generatore Report e SSRS) | Documenti Microsoft ms.custom: ms.date: 03/03/2017 ms.prod: sql-server-2016
+title: Align the Data in a Chart in a Table or Matrix (Report Builder and SSRS) (Allineare i dati in un grafico di una tabella o matrice (Generatore report e SSRS)) | Microsoft Docs ms.custom: ms.date: 03/03/2017 ms.prod: sql-server-2016